susanalima/javaScriptAndMe/README.md

 # JavaScript&Me

-An open-source tool for the automatic collection, processing, and transformation of JavaScript code.
-This tool aims at facilitating the process of collecting and curating large sets of JavaScript files.
+An open-source tool for collecting, processing, and transforming JavaScript code.
+This tool aims at facilitating the process of collecting and curating large sets of JavaScript files for research.

 ## Requirements